Promote Fairness and Reward Accordingly

 The more motivated your employees are, the more engaged they become with their work.
 This is crucial in today’s workforce where only 36% of employees report being engaged at work, despite statistics that supports 21% higher profitability in companies with a highly engaged workforce!

-37% of employees rank recognition as their top motivator.
+37% of employees rank recognition and rewards as their top motivator.
 The form of recognition which motivates individuals the most varies from case to case, but one thing is for sure – employees want to be recognized somehow.
 Varying the delivery and timing of recognition is a great way to appeal to all styles of employees.